 This trick is fairly new in comparison to other phishing attacks but, unfortunately, it’s effective.
 Here’s how it works: You leave the office, restaurant, or maybe Starbucks and you find a USB flash drive (aka memory stick) on the ground.
 You think, “Score!
 I’ll just take it, see what’s in there, delete what I don’t want and use it myself.”
 Gotcha!
 That’s what the hackers want.
 By doing so, you may have introduced a malicious bug into your system that sees your private info and sends it back to the hacker via a network.
 From here, your info can be sold on the black market resulting in headaches because of identity fraud, financial fraud or more.
 It’s simply best to turn the drive in to lost and found in case it does belong to someone who forgot it.

-There are many measures you can take to prevent becoming a victim of hacking.
+There are many measures you can take to prevent hacking and becoming a victim cyber crime.
 Follow our five tips and share them with other employees at your business.
 Understand that a hacking attack can happen to you.
 An important precaution a business can take is to get insured against cyber risks.
 An AIS Business Specialist may help you determine where Cyber Insurance fits in your business protection plan.

 This content is offered for educational purposes only and does not represent contractual agreements.
 The definitions, terms, and coverage in a given policy may be different from those suggested here and such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.